chinapedia/wikipedia.abstract.en/Page/Aristotle.md

 Universals and particulars

-Platonic_and_Aristotelian_Forms.svg's forms exist as universals, like the ideal form of an apple.
+'s forms exist as universals, like the ideal form of an apple.
 For Aristotle, both matter and form belong to the individual thing (hylomorphism).]]

 Plato argued that all things have a universal form, which could be either a property or a relation to other things.
 When we look at an apple, for example, we see an apple, and we can also analyse a form of an apple.
 In this distinction, there is a particular apple and a universal form of an apple.
 Moreover, we can place an apple next to a book, so that we can speak of both the book and apple as being next to each other.
 Plato argued that there are some universal forms that are not a part of particular things.
 For example, it is possible that there is no particular good in existence, but "good" is still a proper universal form.
 Aristotle disagreed with Plato on this point, arguing that all universals are instantiated at some period of time, and that there are no universals that are unattached to existing things.
 In addition, Aristotle disagreed with Plato about the location of universals.
 Where Plato spoke of the world of forms, a place where all universal forms subsist, Aristotle maintained that universals exist within each thing on which each universal is predicated.
 So, according to Aristotle, the form of apple exists within each apple, rather than in the world of the forms.